src-d/proteus/README.md

 In that example, even if `Options` is not explicitly generated, it will be because it is required to generate `Preference`.

+So far, this does not happen if the field is an enum.
+It is a known problem and we are working on fixing it.
+Until said fix lands, please, explicitly mark enums to be generated.

 **Struct embedding**

 You can embed structs as usual and they will be generated as if the struct had the fields of the embedded struct.